 So start small, and work your way into it if that makes you feel more comfortable.
 But remember, you’re not going to kill a healthy rose plant by over-pruning it.

 In this section, I’ll answer some of the most commonly asked questions about trimming roses.
 If you can’t find your answer, then ask it in the comments below.

 What is the best time of year to prune roses?

 The best time of year to prune roses is late winter or early spring, just as the buds are starting to develop, but before the leaves begin to open.

 Is it OK to prune roses in autumn?

 Yes, you can trim roses in autumn, but it’s very important to wait until after the first hard frost.
-If you do it too early in the fall, it can trigger new growth that will only be killed during the winter, which can damage the plant.
+If you do it too early, it can trigger new growth that will only be killed during the winter, which can damage the plant.

 The purpose of pruning roses in fall is to remove any tender new growth, and tall, or overgrown branches.
 This will help to prevent wind and winter damage to the main canes.